Tuesday, April 30, 2013

 I will say this for Teen Wolf Too, it does a better job of establishing the dichotomy between Todd (good) and The Wolf (bad) than it's predecessor.
 In the first movie, Scott becomes a tad bit cocky when he's the Wolf, but he never develops into a full out asshole.
 Whereas in Teen Wolf Too, once Todd becomes the Wolf he turns into a complete douche bag; he completely disregards the safety of a bicyclist when he essentially runs the poor sucker off the road.
 To Todd it's an amusing prank, but to the bicyclist it's a moment of complete terror.
 In the the first film, Scott was smitten with Pamela and hoped to be in a long term relationship with her.
 After their first date is over, Scott comments about how angry Mick was and Pamela says you can't blame him, as he is her boyfriend.
 This completely blindsides Scott, who was convinced that this was the start of something beautiful.
 In Teen Wolf Too, Todd has no such ambitions when it comes to Lisa and Emily, it's purely a carnal thing.
 I'm probably putting more thought into this movie than the actual filmmakers did, I suggest I move along.

 After Lisa and Emily, and most of his friends have abandoned him, Todd calls Harold for some advice.
-James Hampton some how manages to sell the scene with his complete sincerity, despite the horrible material he has to work with.
+James Hampton some how manages to sell the scene with his sincere performance, despite the horrible material he has to work with.
 Todd then makes good with Nicki and Professor Brooks, whose class he has been neglecting.
 We are then treated to a montage of Todd, with Nicki's help, cramming for his finals, set to the Real Life song "Send Me An Angel."

 Naturally, Todd aces his finals, thanks to the power of love.
-He then faces Gustavson in the ring and decides to do it as himself and not as the Wolf, despite the fact that Gustvason is twice his size.
+He then faces Gustavson in the ring and decides to do it as himself and not as the Wolf, despite the fact that Gustavson is twice his size.
 Todd takes quite a punishment, but refuses to give up.
 Eventually his persistence pays off as he beats Gustavson and pulls off the greatest upset in fictional sports history since a guy by the name of Rocky Balboa beat the dreaded Russian Ivan Drago.
 Like Rocky Balboa, Todd is like a "piece of iron" that doesn't know the meaning of the word quit.
 Sure, you may knock him senseless, but he'll come back for more, until he wears you down.
 Oh, and in another SURPRISE, it turns out that Professor Brooks is, in fact, a SHE-WOLF.
 She tells Dean Dunn to leave Todd alone, so he can be free to pursue his studies.
 This, of course, mirrors the scene in the first film in which Harold told Principal Thorne to leave his son alone, glowing red eyes and all.

 I'm sure just reading this review is giving you headache, well just imagine what it likes watching the actual movie.
 There was really absolutely no reason to make a sequel to Teen Wolf, the first film is a stand alone film.
 Scott discovers he's a werewolf, let's it get the better of him, then vows to never to become the wolf again and be content with just being himself.
 END OF STORY.
 However, there was a quick buck to made and the Atlantic Entertainment Group hastily put this film into production.
 Not surprisingly, the Atlantic Entertainment Group went belly up in 1989; they made too many films like this one.

 Teen Wolf Too is also living proof of just how much of great actor Michael J. Fox truly was.
 Teen Wolf has basically the same flaws as it's sequel, but gets a great boast by Fox's likable persona.
-He some how transformed a bad script into something watchable.
-Jason Bateman was still to wet behind the ears to have that kind of impact and as a result his character of Todd often comes off as unlikable even before the transformation; at one point he scolds Nicki in the library for taking the book he wants.
+He some how transformed an average script into something watchable.
+Jason Bateman was still too wet behind the ears to have that kind of impact and as a result his character of Todd often comes off as unlikable even before the transformation; at one point he scolds Nicki in the library for taking the book he wants.
 His character lacks the warmth and humor that Fox possessed in the first film, as a result it's hard to care about his plight.
 Nicki is actually a more sympathetic character, but unfortunately, is often relegated to the background.
 Oddly enough, Bateman and Estee Chandler have a wonderful chemistry together, but unfortunately it gets lost amongst the crude humor, cheesy montages, goofy supporting characters, and an overall air of familiarity.
 The film almost follows the original beat for beat; the only difference being that Boof was Scott's childhood friend, while Nicki is Todd's newly found love interest.

 Kim Darby as Professor Brooks does her best with the little material she's given and comes out of this mess unscathed.
 John Astin (as Dean Dunn) leers for the camera and manages to get a few cheap laughs.
 That's about the best thing I can say about this film.
 Even when I was an undemanding nine year-old, I still hated this movie.
 Which is sad, because I thought the Teen Wolf cartoon on Saturday mornings was the absolute best.